MaxV6ft4/Election_Analysis/README.md

 ## Project Overview
 This project is an audit of a local congressional election in Colorado.

-In this project I will:
+There were five tasks to complete:

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Obtain a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.